wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/education-deploy-applications/includes/deploy-win32-applications.md

 A Win32 application must not be greater than 8 GB in size.
 Additionally, Win32 apps only run on Windows devices; make sure that the devices to which you deploy a Win32 app are running Windows 10 version 1607 or later.

 Before you upload a Win32 app, you must prepare it for use by Intune using the Win32 Content Prep Tool, **IntuneWinAppUtil.exe**.
-Download this tool from the Microsoft GitHub repository at [https://go.microsoft.com/fwlink/?linkid=2065730](https://go.microsoft.com/fwlink/?linkid=2065730).
+Download this tool from the Microsoft GitHub repository at [Intune GitHub repository](https://go.microsoft.com/fwlink/?linkid=2065730).

 Run the tool, and provide the following information: